 Example: If the bra you’re currently wearing is a 36D but band is riding up, we suggest trying a 34E next.

 2. The Cups

-Once you have your bra on, it’s important to adjust your breasts to ensure all the breast tissue is fully encased in the cups.
-Simply lean forward slightly, put your hand into each cup and from the side, scoop your breast from under your arm and under your boob to lift it into the cup toward the centre of your body.
+Once you have your bra on, it’s important to adjust your breasts to ensure all the breast tissue or prosthesis is fully encased in the cups.
+Simply lean forward slightly, put your hand into the cup and from the side, scoop your breast from under your arm and under your boob to lift it into the cup toward the centre of your body.

 The cups should fit smoothly with no bulging at the to or sides, and the wires (if wearing an underwired bra) should go right around the contour of your breast sitting flat against your ribs without digging into your breast tissue.
 If wearing a wireless bra, the same checkpoints apply, and the seam where the cup connects to the band is your guide.